nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_medication.md

    <td>Reason for medication being prescribed, where known.</td>
    <td>0 to 1</td>
    <td>optional</td>
-   <td>"A free text or text derived from terms giving the clinical indication or reason for ordering the medication.
-Code derived terms are preferable.</td>
-<td>Comment: e.g. "Angina".
-The Indication generally describes a condition or diagnosis"</td>
+   <td>A free text or text derived from terms giving the clinical indication or reason for ordering the medication.
+Code derived terms are preferable.Comment: e.g. "Angina".
+The Indication generally describes a condition or diagnosis</td>
   </tr>
   <tr>
    <td>Link to indication record</td>